 Federal home loans usually come from three agencies:

 U.S. Department of Agriculture.
-The USDA offers direct home buying assistance to rural-home buyers.
+The USDA offers direct home-buying assistance to rural homebuyers.
 Loans enable qualified homebuyers to purchase a home with no down payment.
 The home must be in a qualified rural area, and borrowers’ adjusted annual income cannot exceed 115% of the median income in the area, among other criteria.

 There is no minimum credit requirement for a USDA loan, but applicants with a credit score below 640 are subject to more stringent guidelines to qualify.

 Department of Veterans Affairs.
-The VA provides home purchasing assistance to current members of the armed forces, military veterans, and spouses of deceased U.S. military members.
+The VA provides home purchasing assistance to current members of the armed forces, military veterans, and eligible spouses of deceased U.S. military members.
 Similar to a USDA home loan, a VA loan requires no down payment.

-Applicants must meet the VA’s—and the lender’s—standards for credit and income, and be purchasing a primary home.
+Applicants must meet the VA’s — and the lender’s — standards for credit and income, and be purchasing a primary home.

 Forgivable Loans